 A post mortem (or autopsy) is ordered by the Coroner to ensure that he or she can deliver a balanced, accurate finding regarding the cause of death.
-A post mortem is a detailed examination of the body by a doctor who has special training and experience in this field.
+A post mortem is a detailed examination of the body by a doctor who has special training and experience in this field, called a forensic pathologist.

 In some cases, whole organs may have to be retained for an extended period of time to detect finer details of disease or damage.
 This is especially true of parts of the nervous system such as the brain.
 Organ retention tends to occur when the initial post mortem examination does not provide adequate information or where the cause of death can only be verified following further microscopic study of the organs.
-This pathology can take a number of weeks to complete.
-During the post mortem exam, the forensic pathologist will determine whether these test are required.
+During the post mortem exam, the forensic pathologist will determine whether these tests are required.